wkumari/draft-wkumari-dnsop-extended-error/README.md

    [ Open question: The document currently defines a registry for errors.
-It has also been suggested that the option also carry human readable (text) messages, so allow the server admin to provide additional annotation (e.g: "example.com pointed their NS at us.
+It has also been suggested that the option also carry human readable (text) messages, so allow the server admin to provide additional debugging information (e.g: "example.com pointed their NS at us.
 No idea why...", "We don't provide recursive DNS to 192.0.2.0.
 Please stop asking...", "Have you tried Acme Anvil and DNS?
 We do DNS right..." (!).
 Please let us know if you think text is needed, or if a 16bit FCFS registry is expressive enough. ]

    [ Open question: This document discusses extended *errors*, but it has been suggested that this could be used to also annotate *non- error* messages.
 The authors do not think that this is a good idea, but could be persuaded otherwise. ]

+Status of This Memo

+   This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

+   Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
+Note that other groups may also distribute